Why broadband is the new electricity for rural communities

 BEAD (Broadband, Equity, Access, and Deployment): This is a $42.5B over 5-year program that was part of the $1.2T Infrastructure Bill signed in 2021.
 It is focused on infrastructure for last-mile access to cover unserved and underserved households.
 These funds will be allocated to the states by the NTIA (National Telecommunications and Information Administration) which will then have its own Broadband Offices to distribute the funds within their states.
 This program is dependent on the FCC updating its broadband maps by the end of 2022 to confirm how many unserved and underserved households exist in each state.

 MMG (Middle Mile Program): While much of the focus and funding for broadband is on last-mile access, the middle mile (aggregation network) cannot be ignored.
 Many of the rural areas with unserved households are located many hundreds of miles from the nearest internet point of presence (PoP).
 The middle mile is defined by the NTIA as any infrastructure that is not connected directly to an end-user.
 Many rural providers are banding together to create a middle mile network to aggregate all the broadband traffic from various entities to one or more internet PoPs.
-An example of rural utility co-ops in the state of Arkansas banding together to address the middle mile is the Diamond State Network (DSN).
+An example of rural utility co-ops in the state of Arkansas banding together to address the middle mile is the Diamond State Networks (DSN).

 This program allocates $1B of funding to build out the middle mile and will be managed by the NTIA (not the states) with proposals due by the end of September 2022.